keu/docs/concepts/data-quality.md

 - Implement many different downstream dependencies depending on the outcome of different checks.
 - Have full observability of which checks failed from within Airflow task logs, including the full SQL statements of failed checks.

-Astronomer recommends using a data validation framework like Great Expectations or Soda if:
+Astronomer recommends using a data validation framework such as Great Expectations or Soda in the following circumstances:

 - You want to collect the results of your data quality checks in a central place.
-- You prefer to write checks in JSON (Great Expectations) or YAML (Soda) format.
+- You prefer to write checks in JSON (Great Expectations) or YAML (Soda).
 - Most or all of your checks can be implemented by the predefined checks in the solution of your choice.
-- You want your data quality checks abstracted away from the DAG code.
+- You want to abstract your data quality checks from the DAG code.

-> **Note**: Currently only SQL Check operators and the `GreatExpectationsOperator` offer data lineage extraction.
+Currently only SQL Check operators and the `GreatExpectationsOperator` offer data lineage extraction.

 ### SQL Check operators

 > **Note**: You can find more details and examples on SQL Check operators as well as example logs in the [Airflow Data Quality Checks with SQL Operators](https://www.astronomer.io/guides/airflow-sql-data-quality-tutorial/) guide.

 SQL Check operators execute a SQL statement that results in a set of booleans.
 A result of `True` leads to the check passing and the task being labeled as successful.
 A result of `False`, or any error when the statement is executed, leads to a failure of the task.
-Before using any of the operators, you need to define the [connection](https://www.astronomer.io/guides/connections/) to your data storage from the Airflow UI or via an external secrets manager.
+Before using any of the operators, you need to define the [connection](https://www.astronomer.io/guides/connections/) to your data storage from the Airflow UI or with an external secrets manager.

 The SQL Check operators work with any backend solution that accepts SQL queries and supports Airflow, and differ in what kind of data quality checks they can perform and how they are defined.